 Recent studies have shown that Cannabis can effectively treat mental conditions like anxiety and depression, as well as pain and traumatic stress.

-Neuroscientists at University of Buffalo’s Research Institute say that Medical marijuana contains endocannabinoids, which is a chemical compound that treats depression and chronic stress.
+Neuroscientists at University of Buffalo’s Research Institute say that marijuana contains endocannabinoids, which is a chemical compound that treats depression and chronic stress.
 Researchers have also found that chronic pain can be reduced by the production of endocannabinoids that have been shown to effect to our emotion, cognition and behavior.

 “Using compounds derived from cannabis — marijuana — to restore normal endocannabinoid function could potentially help stabilize moods and ease depression,”

 The journal of Neuro psycho pharmacology has shown that cannabinoids gear up changes in the brain, which can prevent psychological and behavioral symptoms of PTSD.

 Some researchers have said that heavy marijuana smokers have a higher risk of developing depression.
 However, more studies are needed to corroborate these findings.
 Marijuana cannabis contains endocannabinoid chemicals.
 These chemicals are involved in mood, appetite, memory and pain sensations.
 They are also involved with psychoactive effects of brain function like behavior, cognition, and emotions.

 There are many studies about the link between marijuana and depression.
 A debate has been going for many years as to whether it’s helpful or harmful.
 Individual researchers give different theories about marijuana cannabis and its effect on mental health.
 More recent studies have indicated, however, that depressed patients will benefit from the use of marijuana.